galaxyproject/galaxy-hub/content/news/2024-10-31-GCB2024/index.md

 Our GCB 2024 journey began with two in-depth workshops, where we gained valuable insights and skills in specialized areas of bioinformatics.
 With seven workshops running in parallel, we joined the following two sessions:

 1. **Computational Pangenomics Workshop:** This workshop covered pangenomics fundamentals, with applications in analyzing genetic diversity across species.
 We explored advanced computational tools for building and analyzing pangenomic datasets, including *PanBench*, *PanGrowth*, *Plast*, *Bifrost*, and *SANS*.
-The hands-on exercises illuminated new ways we could use pangenomic analysis within the Galaxy framework.
+The hands-on exercises illuminated new ways to use pangenomic analysis within the Galaxy framework.

 2. **Standardizing and Harmonizing NGS Analysis Workflows:** Organized by experts from GHGA and universities across Germany, this workshop focused on the need for standardization in Next-Generation Sequencing (NGS) workflows.
-We learned how the FAIR principles are applied within the German Human Genome-Phenome Archive (GHGA) to harmonize nf-core-based workflows, covering aspects of reproducibility, adaptability, and scalability in various computational environments.
-The session included hands-on exercises where we managed workflows using *Nextflow* and *nf-core* with configurations for local and cloud settings, highlighting the importance of standardized, FAIR data-sharing practices in international research.
+We learned how the FAIR principles are applied within the German Human Genome-Phenome Archive (GHGA) to harmonize nf-core-based workflows, covering reproducibility, adaptability, and scalability in various computational environments.
+The session included hands-on exercises where we managed workflows using *Nextflow* and *nf-core* with local and cloud settings configurations, highlighting the importance of standardized, FAIR data-sharing practices in international research.

 ### Keynotes, Conference Sessions, and Poster Interactions